Manoui/website/index.md

 <p style="color:white">saut de ligne</br></p>

-### First, try to write something, we’ll tell you if your words have a chance to become famous (max 140 characters):</u>
+### First, try to write something, we’ll tell you if your words have a chance to become famous (max 140 characters):
 {% include button_1.html %}

 ### Anyway, you better try our **famous quote generator** if you want to succeed, 100% chance of success.